MeHow2k/Client-Server-TCP-Chat/README.md

 # Client-Server-TCP-Chat

+EXE FILES ARE IN FOLDER APPLICATIONS!
+PLIKI EXE SĄ W FOLDERZE APPLICATIONS!

 Simple TCP client-server chat application.
 Features: clear chat button, emoji buttons.
 Default IP is set to localhost for both server and client.
 GUI language is Polish.
 In order to start you need to click "start" button on server application, then on client application u need to click "Połącz".